Business valuation to measure economic damages

-Once in a while in a life of many businesses a ‘bad actor’ manages to cause enough harm to disrupt business operations and lead to a loss of earnings or even a long-term business damage.
+Once in a while in a life of many businesses a ‘bad actor’ manages to cause harm.
+Enough to disrupt business operations and lead to a loss of earnings or even a long-term business damage.

 Unsurprisingly, business owners take a dim view of such actions and bring a legal action to redress the injury.
-One objective of such court cases is to compensate the business owners for their loss.
-Another is to stop future attempts to do harm.
-Aggrieved business owners may be filled with righteous rage and seek to exact punitive damages as well to teach the bad actor a lesson in civil behavior.
+In other words, business owners pursue court cases to get compensation for their loss.
+Moreover, they will probably want to stop future attempts to do harm.
+Aggrieved business owners may be filled with righteous rage.
+They often seek to exact punitive damages as well in order to teach the bad actor a lesson in civil behavior.

 So far, so good.
-But the key question is how to measure the extent of damages suffered by the business?
-Here are some of the common methods that stood the test of time in courts when assessing the economic damages:
+But here is the question: how to measure the extent of damages suffered by the business?
+Consider these common methods that stood the test of time in court cases over economic damages:

 - the lost profits measurement